shandaxiaofu/MarineRain/LICENES.md

 For permissions (redistribution, commercial use, extended image usage), please contact the authors via:
 - GitHub Issues on this repository, or
 - the email provided in the paper / project page.

----

-## Notes (Recommended Repository Practice)
-- To protect pre-publication originality, we recommend hosting only **scripts + a small sample set** in this repo, and distributing the **full dataset** via request/approval under the terms above.